trpc/trpc/packages/react/README.md

 # `@trpc/react`

-> The `@trpc/react` package is responsible for connecting a trpc server to a react application.
+> Connect a tRPC server to React.

 ## Documentation